Everything you need to know about virtual credit cards

 • Based on the activation date, you can enter the VCC details in your point of sale (POS) system and charge it the same way you would any other credit card for payment.

-• You can see all activated VCCs on the Reservations page, or by clicking Finance, then Virtual cards management – here, you can also see a list of all VCCs to charge or refund.
+• You can see all activated VCCs on the Reservations page and the Virtual cards management page, where you’ll also see all VCCs that still need to be charged or refunded.

 • Every new VCC you receive will be activated according to the reservation policy.
 For non-refundable bookings, this is the same date as the booking date.
-For all other reservations, you can charge the VCC when the reservation becomes at least 90% non-refundable as long as you’re eligible for the early VCC activation feature.
-Otherwise, you’ll be able to charge one day after check-in.
+For all other reservations, you can charge the VCC when the reservation becomes at least 90% non-refundable.
+If you are a new property or not following these criteria, you’ll be able to charge VCC one day after check in (for US at check in).

 • You can charge a VCC multiple times until it has zero balance left.